The Pittsburgh Pirates (26-26) are on the road to face the San Francisco Giants (27-26) at Oracle Park on Monday for the...

 Leo Durocher led the Giants to the 1951 pennant.
 The 98-59 Giants won the NL pennant in the final game of a three-game playoff, as Bobby Thomson hit a three-run homer in the ninth inning to win the game in what is known as the Shot Heard ‘Round the World.
 The team lost the World Series to the Yankees in six games.

-The club won the 1954 World Series by sweeping the Cleveland Indians.
-Outfielder Willie Mays made a game-saving catch in the first inning, as he caught a ball deep in centerfield to prevent the Indians from scoring and taking the lead.
+The club won the 1954 World Series by sweeping the Cleveland Guardians.
+Outfielder Willie Mays made a game-saving catch in the first inning, as he caught a ball deep in centerfield to prevent the Guardians from scoring and taking the lead.

 Mays began his long run of dominance with the Giants in 1951.
 He played for the Giants for 21 seasons, amassing 660 home runs, 338 stolen bases, and a .302 average.

 The Giants relocated to San Francisco following the 1957 season.
 The club was looking for a new venue to replace the Polo Grounds.
 The team relocated to San Francisco following the recommendation of San Francisco Mayor George Christopher.

 The Giants weren’t the only New York-based team to move to California that year, as the Brooklyn Dodgers left for Los Angeles that same year.
 The New York Yankees were left as the only MLB team in the city until the New York Mets entered in 1962.

 Willie Mays continued his dominance in San Francisco, but the team wouldn’t reach the World Series again until 1962.
 The team went 103-62, with Mays hitting 49 home runs and Orlando Cepeda adding 35 more.
 The club lost the World Series to the Yankees in seven games.